mongodb/docs/mongodb/source/reference/server-status.rst

    The value of ``connections.current`` corresponds to the number of connections to the database server from clients.
 This number includes the current shell session.
 Consider the value of :mongodb:status:`connections.available` to add more context to this datum.

-TODO factcheck current shell connection
+   This figure will include the current shell connection as well as any inter-node connections to support a :term:`replica set` or :term:`shard cluster`.

 .. describe:: connections.available